vokimon/apunts/computers/css-grid.md

 }
 ```

+## Span

-the end line can be also specified as an span.
+The end line can be also specified as an span.
 The same area could be expressed like:

 ```css